rajuch/Auto-scaling-on-ec2/README.md

 after adding new node after copying the data from the other nodes to new node: **9mins, 41sec** (5 node cluster)

 ### Conclusion:
 If we observe the results, new procedure has taken less time because of the data locality when compared to the existing procedure.
-We can add the nodes to the cluster when we execute the big hive queries and we can remove the nodes when we dont require, in small amount of time.

 ### Future Work
 We did these operations, adding/removing node,  before the hive query execution.
-We would like to do these operation while executing the query to minimize the time for executing the big queries on big data.
+In next phase will check while executing the hive queries.